The Ghost Of Crackenback

 A night bird cuts the black with high-pitched shrieks.

-I hear the tales the stockmen tell, embellished with their
+I hear the tales the stockmen tell, embellished with their fear.

 They tell of glowing eyes and rasping breath.